CoalaWeb/cw-uikit-social-buttons/README.md

 #### <a name="opt-icon"></a>Button Icon

-Then if you want to add an icon use an `<i>` tag with the class outlining the social network you want to display.
+Then if you want to add an icon use an `<i>` tag with a class using the social network you want to display.

 `<i class="uk-icon-twitter"></i>`

-Note: You can choose which social network based on the currently supported [Networks List](#networks)
+> Note: You can choose which social network based on the currently supported [Networks List](#networks)

-Keep in mind the icon will also have to match your **Link/Button** size:
+> Note: The icon will also have to match your **Link/Button** size:

 **Default:**
 - Icon Class =